Wolverhampton, England

 Molineux Stadium is the historic home of Wolverhampton Wanderers FC, one of English football's founding clubs and three-time league champions.
 With a capacity of 31,750, this stadium has witnessed over 130 years of football history since opening in 1889, including pioneering floodlit matches that helped shape the modern game.
 The distinctive gold and black of Wolves creates a striking atmosphere at this West Midlands venue, which combines historic pedigree with significant modern redevelopment.

 Located just north of Wolverhampton city centre, Molineux sits within walking distance of the railway station and city amenities.
 The stadium's transformation under Fosun International's ownership has seen improved facilities whilst retaining the character that makes it one of English football's most atmospheric grounds.
 Whether witnessing Wolves' Premier League battles or exploring the club's rich history at the museum, Molineux offers an authentic English football experience comparable to nearby rivals Villa Park and the legendary Old Trafford.
+Placed within the broader landscape of other Premier League grounds such as Villa Park and City Ground.

 Key Features